rmetzler/bliki/wiki/mysql/choose-something-else.md

           Helpful!
 For per-table configurations, they still all end up together in the same file.
 Partitioning InnoDB tables is a waste of time for managing storage.
-    * TL,DR: MySQL's partition support is so finnicky and limited that MySQL-based apps tend to opt for multiple MySQL servers ("sharding") instead.
+    * TL,DR: MySQL's partition support is so finicky and limited that MySQL-based apps tend to opt for multiple MySQL servers ("sharding") instead.